chicagoruby/How_ChicagoRuby_Works/Annual_Conferences.md

 Getting Attendees
 ==
-With the right speakers and sponsors in place, the attendees will come.
+With the right speakers, sponsors, venue, and professionalism, the attendees will come.